 Geodatabases store spatial and nonspatial data.
 Geodatabases on Amazon Web Services (AWS) instances are intended to store data you are serving from your ArcGIS Server sites on AWS.
 You can use file, workgroup, or enterprise geodatabases.

-Geodatabases in AWS instances are not intended to be accessed directly from on-premises ArcGIS clients.
+Geodatabases in AWS instances are not intended to be accessed directly from on-premises ArcGIS clients as performance will be far slower than when the geodatabases are accessed from ArcGIS clients on AWS.

-The following sections describe each type of geodatabase used with ArcGIS Enterprise on Amazon Web Services.
+The following sections describe each type of geodatabase you can use with ArcGIS Server sites on AWS.

 If you publish an editable feature or WFS-T service, clients can connect to the feature service to edit the data.